 - AfterPay takes away your direct relationship with your customer – and build their brand, instead of yours.
 With Paythen, there is little to no Paythen branding involved – we just give you the mechanism to offer split payments, while giving you the reporting and flexibility you need.

 - AfterPay takes away a big chunk of your profit margin with each transaction.
-With Paythen, you get to decide – either a low flat monthly fee and no transaction fee, or a low 1% per transaction with no monthly fee.
-You do pay the payment processing fee to Stripe, which is a payment processor.
+With Paythen, you get to decide – you pay a low 1.25% per transaction with no monthly or other fees.
+You do pay the payment processing fee to Stripe, which is the payment processor.

 - Paythen is a complete billing and payment system that gives you ease of use, reporting and insights and important features for your customers whereas AfterPay and others are just credit providers.